bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 -	1 Bag of #4x3/8” Thread forming screws
 -	8 x Heavy Guard Mounting Brackets
 -	2 x Heavy Guards
+-	1 x Threadlocker
 -	1x #1 Phillips head screwdriver

+1. Apply one drop of threadlocker to each of the M4x16mm screws.
+Roll the screws around on a paper towel to evenly spread the threadlocker and to remove excess threadlocker.

-Install the thruster guards using the M4x16 screws, #4x3/8” screws and aluminum mounting brackets.
+2. Install 4 of the thruster guard mounting brackets on the outside of the frame using 4 M4x16 screws as shown below.

+3. Place the new thruster guards on the brackets you had previously installed and make sure the holes align.
 The thruster guards only install in one direction with the shorter leading edge of the guard oriented towards the front end of the vehicle.
+Secure the guards to the brackets using 4 M4x16 screws.

+4. Install four more thruster guard mounting brackets (two on each side) in the holes near the middle of the ROV using one M4x16 screw and one #4x3/8” thread forming screw per bracket.

+4. Tighten all the screws evenly until they are tight enough to properly secure the thruster guard to the frame and there is no excess freedom of movement.

 ## Reassemble BlueROV2

 To reassemble your BlueROV2, you will need the following parts and tools:

 -	4 x M3x16 screws that were placed off to the side during disassembly
--	16 x Fairing screws that were placed off to the side during disassembly
--	4 x Fairings with buoyancy installed that were placed off to the side during disassembly
 -	1 x Silicone Grease – 10g Tube
 -	1 x Threadlocker
 -	1 x 2.5 mm hex driver
--	1x #1 Phillips head screwdriver

 1. Reinstall 4” Watertight Enclosure onto ROV with the following steps: